pytrackdat/pytrackdat/README.md

 ### (Optional) Step 1: Data Analyzer

-PyTrackDat includes an automatic data analyzer which can read a series of CSV files in, as well as their desired relation names, and generate a PyTrackDat **design file**, which contains human-readable CSV-formatted instructions for the structure of the database.
-This design file is not final, and should be checked over and filled out by a human.
+PyTrackDat includes an automatic data analyzer which can read a one or a series of CSV files in (i.e. data files with variable names in the headers), as well as their desired relation names, and generate a PyTrackDat **design file**, which contains human-readable CSV-formatted instructions for the structure of the database.
+This design file is not final, and should be checked over and added to/edited by a human.
 However, it provides a good starting point for generating a database for a particular dataset.

 To run the data analyzer on one or more CSV-formatted data files, run the following command: